slotThe/vmensa/README.md

 couple of different canteens, filter the results according to the authors dietary requirements, and print out the relevant meals to stdout.

-For all command line options, see `vmensa --help`
+For all command line options, see `vmensa --help`.
+For more information, please see the man page.

 # Building
 Build with `stack build`, then copy the executable to a convenient location.